-Having selected this method and relevant procedures (based on the materiel's requirements and the tailoring process), it is necessary to complete the tailoring process by selecting specific parameter levels and special test conditions/techniques for these procedures based on the requirements documents, Life Cycle Environmental Profile, Operational Environment Documentation (see Part One, figure 1-1), and information provided with this procedure.
+Having selected the method and relevant procedures (based on the materiel's requirements and the tailoring process), it is necessary to complete the tailoring process by selecting specific parameter levels and special test conditions/techniques for these procedures based on the requirements documents, Life Cycle Environmental Profile, and information provided with this procedure.
 From these sources of information, determine test excitation parameters and the functions to be performed by the materiel in acoustic noise environments or following exposure to these environments.